Miguelus373/Rick-and-Morty-Catalog/README.md

 ## Live Demo

-> Check this app on this [Live demo link](https://rick-and-morty-catalog.herokuapp.com/)
+> Check this app online on its [Live demo](https://rick-and-morty-catalog.herokuapp.com/)

 ## How to Install

+> You can have a local copy of this project by following these simple steps:

 - Install Node in your system.
 To install Node, you can read the [Documentation](https://nodejs.org/en/download/package-manager/)
 - Clone the repo or download the zip file into your machine.